-Even though women comprise nearly 50 percent of the global population, they make up only 24 percent of the cybersecurity workforce – a far cry from gender parity.
+Even though women comprise nearly 50 per cent of the global population, they make up only 24 per cent of the cybersecurity workforce – a far cry from gender parity.
 There’s a clear need to attract and involve more women in the field.
 As companies today face advanced, emerging and increasing security threats, they can benefit from a more inclusive cyber team that incorporates diverse perspectives and experiences.
-It’s incumbent on organizations to take action and help increase the profile of women in cyber.
+It’s incumbent on organisations to take action and help increase the profile of women in cyber.

 As propagators of cybersecurity awareness and best practices

-Organizations need security educators and propagators across sectors, domains and geographies.
+Organisations need security educators and propagators across sectors, domains and geographies.
 Not only is it key to elevate awareness of – and secure buy-in for – a strong cybersecurity posture at the executive and board levels, but it’s also important to raise awareness among employees at large.
-There are opportunities for women with strong communication skills to influence the right people to allocate time and resources to security challenges, and get cybersecurity involved in business campaigns sooner.
-There are also opportunities to help empower and equip employees to recognize phishing scams, malware and other threats.
-The ability to combine a passion for communications with a proactive approach to cyber can have a great impact – helping organizations build resilience against expensive breaches and critical vulnerabilities.
+There are opportunities for women with strong communication skills to influence the right people to allocate time and resources to security challenges and get cybersecurity involved in business campaigns sooner.
+There are also opportunities to help empower and equip employees to recognise phishing scams, malware and other threats.
+The ability to combine a passion for communications with a proactive approach to cyber can have a great impact – helping organisations build resilience against expensive breaches and critical vulnerabilities.

 As effective problem solvers and innovators